lavanyasureshkannan/DQN_CARLA/README.md

 ## Requirements
 ---
 - Carla Simulator Windows/Ubuntu (This Project was executed in Windows and it is more easier to boot Carla in Win than Ubuntu)
-- A virtual environment Load with:
+- A virtual environment loaded with:
    - Python 3.7
    - TensorFlow 1.15.0
    - Keras 2.2.4
    - Pygame
    - Opencv
    - TQDM
    - Math
 ---

 ## Best Practice